heremaps/here-sdk-examples/examples/latest/explore/android/RoutingKotlin/README.md

-The RoutingKotlin example app shows how to calculate a route from A to B with a number of waypoints in between that is visualized on the map.
-You can find how this is done in [RoutingExample.kt](app/src/main/java/com/here/routingkotlin/RoutingExample.kt).
+The Routing example app shows how to calculate a route from A to B with a number of waypoints in between that is visualized on the map.
+You can find how this is done in [RoutingExample.kt](app/src/main/java/com/here/routing/RoutingExample.kt).

 Build instructions:
 -------------------